DannyBoyNYC/6-D3-radar-chart/readme.md

 To make our math simpler, let's instead shift our bounds to start in the center of our chart.

-This will help us when we decide where to place our data and peripheral elements -- we'll only need to know where they lie in respect to the center of our circle.
+This will help us when we decide where to place our data and peripheral elements - we'll only need to know where they lie with respect to the center of our circle.

+Edit the bounds to center it:

 ```js
 const bounds = wrapper